About Dr. Rogerson

 His more recent arthroscopic interests include cartilage preservation and regeneration techniques, and arthroscopy of the hip to forestall arthritis.

 At the other end of the spectrum from the truly minimally invasive arthroscopic surgery, Dr. Rogerson is a well respected reconstructive surgeon of the shoulder and hip.
 He has been one of area’s more active total joint replacement surgeons, utilizing state-of-the-art laminar air flow and hood filtration systems in all of his cases to lessen the potential for infection.
 He was one of the first surgeons in the region to utilize computer-generated, custom, total joint replacements in selected cases.
-Currently, he is advancing minimally invasive techniques into the joint replacement area and is a leading physician in Birmingham hip resurfacing.
+Currently, he is a leading physician in Birmingham hip resurfacing.

 In addition to the societies mentioned above, Dr. Rogerson is a member of the following medical societies:

 - International Society of Arthroscopy, Knee Surgery & Orthopaedic Sports Medicine.